giabisson/fitbit-intervals-sync/README.md

 1. **Python 3.10+**
 2. **Intervals.icu API Key**: Obtained from [Intervals.icu Settings](https://intervals.icu/settings).
 3. **Google Cloud OAuth Credentials**: A `credentials.json` file for your Google Cloud Project with the Google Health API enabled.
+See [Google Health API setup](https://developers.google.com/health/setup) for instructions on how to obtain this file.

 ---